This Azure tutorial will discuss the steps to Create Azure Function Time Trigger From Visual Studio.

 Prerequisites

 - We need an Azure Account or Azure Subscription.
-Don’t have an Azure Account till now? no worries, create an Azure Free Account now.
+Don’t have an Azure Account now?
+No worries, create an Azure Free Account now.

-- If you don’t have Visual Studio 2019 installed in your machine, install Visual Studio 2019 now.
+- If you don’t have Visual Studio 2019 installed on your machine, install Visual Studio 2019 now.
 Along with Visual Studio 2019, you need to install the Azure development workload.

 - You need an Azure Storage Account.
 If you don’t have an Azure Storage Account till now, create an Azure Storage Account now.

-Now from your local machine, Open the Visual Studio 2019 and click on the Create a New Project button.
-On the Create a new project window, select the Azure Functions template and then click on the Next button.
+- Now, from your local machine, Open Visual Studio 2019 and click the Create a New Project button.
+Select the Azure Functions template on the Create a new project window and click the Next button.

-You need to provide the below details in the below window
+2. You need to provide the details in the window below

 - Project name: Provide the Azure Function Project name